-This interview is typically found in analytical fields, such as consulting or finance, and is a true test of your problem solving and creative thinking.
-You are not expected to provide the "right" answer, but rather clearly convey your logic and thought process.
+Typically found in analytical fields such as consulting or finance and is a test of your problem solving and creative thinking.
+You are not expected to provide the "right" answer but rather clearly convey your logic and thought process.
 Be sure to verbalize the specific steps you are using to solve the question asked.
 You may also receive singular case questions within other interview formats.